 When you lease a car, most of your monthly payments go toward the vehicle’s expected depreciation (the rate your vehicle loses value over time).
+A car can depreciate by 20% or more after the first year of ownership alone.
 Used cars tend to depreciate less swiftly than new ones, which means you’ll likely pay less each month to lease a used vehicle compared to a new one.

 But the amount of your monthly payment will depend on the particular car you want to lease and your lease terms.
 Before you go car shopping, it’s a good idea to set a budget to figure out what you can afford to pay each month.

 Because leasing a used car is far less common than leasing a new car, you may have to search a bit to find car dealerships that lease used vehicles.

 Deciding which type of used car to lease comes down to your goal.
 Are you trying to lease a luxury car like a Lexus or Audi or something more standard, like a Honda Civic or Toyota Camry?
 Once you’ve narrowed that down, you can start calling dealers to compare leasing terms.

 Be aware that many used leases will be for “certified pre-owned” vehicles.
 And most will have fewer than 48,000 miles, according to Edmunds.

 Car dealerships aren’t the only place you can lease used cars.
 You can also use leasing services, like SwapALease.com or LeaseTrader, to take over a car lease from someone who wants out of theirs.
 Since the other person wants out, you might be able to negotiate enough concessions from the person transferring the lease to make it a better deal for you.